tldr-pages/tldr/pages/common/transfersh.md

 `transfersh --recursive {{path/to/directory/}}`

-- Upload a specific directory as a uncompressed tar:
+- Upload a specific directory as an uncompressed tar:

 `transfersh -rt {{path/to/directory}}`